microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 ## Additional Recommendations

-Recommended next step is to target containerized applications via their image names from within a Cobalt Template.
+Recommended next step is to target containerized applications via their image names from within a Cobalt Infrastructure Template.